-A few months ago, early 2020, I had my first CW contact in 35 years!
-I’ve not been on the key since the seventies so I’m brushing up on my Morse code.
-As I’m increasing my speed, I’m now listening, and sometimes calling CQ, on 28.058MHz when the band is open.
+A few months ago, early 2020, I had my first CW contact in almost 40 years!
+I’m enjoying the key once again and brushing up on my speed.
+I’m now listening, and sometimes calling CQ, on 28.058MHz when the band is open.
 This is the FISTS novice frequency for slow Morse, (QRS) contacts.
-You don’t have to be a FISTS member to use the frequency.
+You don’t have to be a FISTS member to join in.

 Why the 10 metre amateur band?
 Because it’s normally free from interference, it’s a wide band with plenty of room, and it’s great for local as well as DX contacts.